stellarscripts/stellar_firma_transcripts/_posts/2019-09-06-stellarfirma-spacepalsspecial1.md

 #### UNAL

-They dug a lot of holes every-- I see!
+They dug a lot of holes every----I see!
 I see what's happened here.

 #### PILCHARDS